 A refund for an item comes directly from the merchant you purchased the item from.
 Return policies can vary, so you may not need a receipt to secure a refund.
 In some cases, you may be stuck with a store credit instead of your money back, but the transaction is taken care of by the merchant (and not the credit card issuer) either way.

 A chargeback takes place when you contact your credit card issuer and dispute a charge.
-In this case, the money you paid is refunded back to you on a temporary basis, at which point your card issuer will conduct an investigation to determine who is liable for the transaction.
+In this case, the money you paid is refunded back to you temporarily, at which point your card issuer will conduct an investigation to determine who is liable for the transaction.

 How do chargebacks work?